khmm12/minimal-chrome-tab/README.md

 pnpm build
 ```

 After that, you can install the extension by loading the unpacked extension from the `dist` folder.
+[More information](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked).